 |

-Some of my favourite non-fiction Pictorial Guides to The Lakeland Fell by A Wainwright, Tony Benn's diaries The Songlines by Bruce Chatwin, The Death Zone by Matt Dickinson World Cup 2003 The official account of England's World Cup triumph Long Walk to Freedom by Nelson Mandela,
+Some of my favourite non-fiction Pictorial Guides to The Lakeland Fell by A Wainwright, Tony Benn's diaries The Songlines by Bruce Chatwin, The Death Zone by Matt Dickinson World Cup 2003 The official account of England's World Cup triumph Long Walk to Freedom by Nelson Mandela

 Musical heroes Van Morrison, Marvin Gaye, Otis Redding, Jimi Hendrix Paul Weller, Ray Davies, John Lennon, Paul Simon